hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

    ./demo.sh --vehicle-name fwdemo-ec2 --dbc-file <DBC_FILE> --campaign-file <CAMPAIGN_FILE>
    ```

-   Similarly, if you chose to deploy the ‘heartbeat’ campaign that collects OBD data from an AWS IoT
+   Similarly, if you chose to deploy the 'heartbeat' campaign that collects OBD data from an AWS IoT
    thing created in in Europe (Frankfurt), you must configure `--region`:

    ```bash